a) Secured Loans:

 Cancellable leases

-The Company had given part of its premise under operating lease or on leave and licence basis during the previous year.
-The agreement for the same is not noncancellable for a period of less than 11 months and is renewable at mutual consent on mutually agreeable terms.
-The company has taken refundable interest free security deposits in accordance with the agreed terms.
-The rent received ' Nil (Previous year ' 10.80 lakhs) in accordance with the agreement is credited to the statement of profit and loss for the year.
+The Company had given part of its premise on leave and licence basis during the previous year.
+The agreements for the same is not non-cancellable for a period of two years.
+The company has taken refundable interest free security deposits in accordance with the agreed terms of leave and licence.
+The rent received ' 12.26 lakhs (Previous year ' Nil ) in accordance with the agreement is credited to the statement of profit and loss for the year.

 As per provisions of section 135 of the Companies Act, 2013, the Company has to incur at least 2% of average net profits of the preceeding three financial years towards Corporate Social Responsibility (CSR).
 Accordingly, a CSR committee has been formed for carrying out CSR activities as per the Schedule VII of the Companies Act, 2013.
 Details of the CSR expenditure are as under: